fbpx

 The universe is a constant flurry of activity.
-At any given instant, the invisible electrons buzz busily within atoms, vehicles start and stop amid crowded intersections, planes jet across the skies, and the most massive of celestial bodies whirl about each other in a grand cosmic waltz.
+At any given instant, invisible electrons buzz within atoms, vehicles start and stop amid crowded intersections, planes jet across the skies, and the most massive of celestial bodies whirl about each other.
 All things, seen and unseen, alive and inanimate, are in a state of constant motion.

 However, precisely because movement is an ever-present part of our existence, we often take for granted how these motions arise and the laws that govern them.